 Study items to be considered include, but are not limited to:

-a) What are the new emerging security technologies?
+a) What are the new and emerging topics for quantum-based security?

-b) What are the categories of new emerging security technologies?
+b) What are the categories of new and emerging topics for quantum-based security?

-c) How to safely develop emerging security technologies?

-d) What are the most effective mechanisms for implementing incubation mechanism?

-e) What are the impacts and challenges of conventional communications from advent of largescale quantum computers?
+c) What are the impacts and challenges of conventional communications from advent of largescale quantum computers?

-f) What are the key elements for building quantum-based security?
+d) What are the key elements for building quantum-based security?

-g) What is transition strategy for building quantum-based security?
+e) What is transition strategy for building quantum-based security?

-h) How should threats and vulnerabilities in quantum-based security be handled?
+f) How should threats and vulnerabilities in quantum-based security be handled?

-i) What are the security requirements for mitigating threats in quantum-based security?
+g) What are the security requirements for mitigating threats in quantum-based security?

-j) What are the security technologies to support quantum-based security?
+h) What are the security technologies to support quantum-based security?

-k) How should secure interconnectivity between entities in quantum-based security be kept and maintained?
+i) How should secure interconnectivity between entities in quantum-based security be kept and maintained?

-l) What security requirements, techniques, mechanisms and protocols are needed for quantum-based security?
+j) What security requirements, techniques, mechanisms and protocols are needed for quantum-based security?

-m) What are globally agreeable security solutions for quantum-based security, which are based on telecommunication/ICT communications?
+k) What are globally agreeable security solutions for quantum-based security, which are based on telecommunication/ICT communications?

-n) What are best practices or guidelines of security for quantum-based security?
+l) What are best practices or guidelines of security for quantum-based security?

+n) Considering the cryptographic answers and solutions to address the threats posed by quantum computers to encryption as black boxes:

+n1) what is the appropriate terminology to name these black boxes and describe their external attributes and properties?

+n2) how telecommunications/ICTs use these black boxes?

+n3) given how entrenched are crypto technologies in the overall telecommunications/ICTs how to migrate to it in a prioritized and progressive manner?

+n4) when adding QKD, how telecommunications/ICTs which need to use both QKD and these black boxes can interoperate with both in hybrid scenario?

+o) As quantum-based technologies enhancing telecommunications/ICTs are developing and growing, how to ensure that they are secure?

+p) Given that other Questions in SG17 and in other study groups may face migration issues to PQC, how can Q15/17 act as an expertise centre to best support them, upon their request?

 3 Tasks